sundhar-velmurugan/social-media-app/log.md

 ### Delete profile experience

 - Find the index of the experience in the profile, remove it and update it in the DB

+### Add and delete profile education

+- Same as adding and deleting profile experience